-Conch has been a seafood staple of Floridian cuisine for many years.
-Served in many shapes and forms, including cracked conch, conch chowder and conch ceviche, perhaps its most popular take is conch fritters.
-Deep fried in a golden, crispy batter, the conch is typically combined with onions, peppers and garlic to create this moreish snack.
-Conch fritters are served at seafood restaurants throughout Florida, but you’ll find the freshest at specialist eateries along the coast.
+Conch has been a Floridian seafood staple for many years.
+Conches can be served in many different ways including cracked conch, conch chowder and conch ceviche but perhaps most popular are conch fritters.
+Deep-fried in a golden, crispy batter, the conch is typically combined with onions, peppers and garlic.
+Conch fritters are served at seafood restaurants throughout Florida but you’ll find the freshest at specialist eateries along the coast.

 The Cuban sandwich is perhaps the most iconic Cuban-Floridian dish, made with Cuban bread, ham, roasted pork, Swiss cheese, pickles, mustard and salami.
 Some believe that this sandwich was a common lunch food for workers in the cigar factories and sugar mills of Cuba, making its way to the factories of Key West with immigrants by the 1860s.
 As the cigar industry shifted to Tampa in the mid-1880s, the Cuban sandwich made its way across the state.

 Today, you can get delicious Cuban sandwiches in various restaurants across Florida.
 Columbia Restaurant, established in the historic Ybor City in Tampa, is Florida’s oldest restaurant and was founded in 1905 by Cuban immigrant Casimiro Hernandez Sr. If you’re visiting Tampa on your cruise holiday, be sure to stop by.